attack-monkey/flat-code-guide/README.md

 This is actually very different to if / else / switch which execute blocks of code conditionally based on conditions.
 This is where things get messy - and what flat tries to avoid.

-Since ternaries are used to return one value from many possibilities - it also means we're only using one return statement in a fuction.

 ## The Middle Way

 Jumping to a completely functional language like haskell might be awesome for purity, but doesn't exactly work on the browser.
 In saying that Elm is functional and designed for the browser - and there are plenty of other projects out there too.
 Flat however is just javascript / typescript, written with flat principles in mind.
 It accepts some risk that developers may bend the rules - but hopes that other more enlightened folk may guide the way.
 It might just breed some better developers along the way.